Waste & Recycling

 WHAT IS THE ISSUE?

-Thousands of tonnes of rubbish enter our inland waters, waterways and coastal waters every year.
-It is predicted that by 2050 there will be more plastic in our oceans in weight than there will be fish and it is estimated that more than a million birds and mammals die every year from entanglement, or ingestion of plastics such as balloons and plastic bags (OSPAR Commission).
+Thousands of tonnes of rubbish enter our inland waters, waterways and coastal waters every year, and it is predicted that the amount entering the ocean will nearly triple by 2040.
+It is estimated that more than a million birds and mammals die every year from entanglement, or ingestion of plastics such as balloons and plastic bags.

 Marine litter does not provide a suitable habitat or artificial reef for marine organisms, and most litter is not easily broken down and absorbed by the sea.
-Plastic litter can persist in the marine environment indefinitely.
-A small fraction of the estimated 4 – 13 million tonnes of annual marine litter comes from recreational boating, but every sector has a responsibility to follow best practice.
+Plastic litter can persist in the marine environment indefinitely, and even biodegradable waste like food can take years to fully break down.
+A small fraction of the many million tonnes of annual marine litter comes from recreational boating, but everyone has a responsibility to follow best practice and not make the situation worse.

 - Avoid purchasing products with single use packaging.